karote00/handoff/docs/getting-started.md

 - **Review assumptions regularly** to maintain consistency
 - **Update configurations** as project complexity changes
 - **Use Handoff for onboarding** new team members
+- **Leverage documentation sync** to keep knowledge current across feature branches

 ### For Solo Developers
 - **Start with medium-engagement** to find your preferred balance
 - **Use auto-pilot for routine tasks** to save time
 - **Switch to high-engagement for learning** new concepts
 - **Review assumptions periodically** to catch any misunderstandings
+- **Trust the documentation sync** to maintain project knowledge

 ### For AI Collaboration
 - **Be specific about engagement levels** when starting tasks
 - **Reference existing patterns** by mentioning similar implementations
 - **Ask AI to explain its reasoning** when decisions seem unclear
 - **Update your configuration** as you learn what works best
+- **Let AI handle testing commands** - it knows which ones to avoid

 ## Troubleshooting